 Are we the only ones who eat more on vacation than at home?
 Chicago has amazing food and we were here to indulge.
 There is no way you can go to Chicago and just try deep-dish pizza from one restaurant.
 Next up was Lou Malnatis and while they don’t take reservations they do allow you to order your pizza, which takes 45mins to bake while you wait for your table.
 The four of us shared a medium pizza and we ate every bite!
 It was so good, do not leave Chicago without dining here.

 It was still very early so we headed to the Navy Pier.
-I had no idea they had this little water fountain or I would have brought our swimsuits.
-The hubby and I would have been right there with the girls as it was 90 degrees out and hot as ever.
+I had no idea they had a little splash pad or I would have brought our swimsuits.
+It was 90 degrees out and hot as ever and I’m sure the girls could have used the cool down.
+Don’t forget to pack yours, there were adults in there too!

 The Navy Pier is a great spot to hang out with tons of restaurants, rides, and where most of the boat tours depart from.
 Of course the girls wanted to go on the carousel, it’s a little pricey at $9 for the both of them but could I really say no?
 We didn’t ride the Centennial Wheel because I drew the line at $18/pp for a ferris wheel and being scared of heights made this an easy decision.

 The Navy Pier has great views of the city, you can really admire Chicago’s architecture from here.
+There are a lot of restaurants at the Navy Pier so don’t worry about getting hungry here.
+From Memorial Day to Labor Day the pier also has free fireworks every Saturday night!
 Sidenote, Kennedy is such a daddy’s girl!!!

-The Cubs were in town and I really wanted to take the girls to the game but we were tired and opted to relax at the hotel.
-If there is a baseball, football, or basketball game while you’re visiting it’s a great way to experience the city with all it’s die-hard fans.
+The Cubs were in town and we really wanted to take the girls to the game but we were tired and opted to relax at the hotel.
+If there is a baseball, football, or basketball game while you’re visiting it’s a great way to experience the city.

 Day Three: The Bean, Yolk, & Shoreline Sightseeing Architecture Tour